UCIDataLab/repeat-consumption/README.md

 # repeat-consumption
-This is the code used for the paper *Predicting Consumption Patterns with Repeatedand Novel Events.*
+This is the code used for the paper *Predicting Consumption Patterns with Repeated and Novel Events.*

 ## Data
 The data used for this project can be found in the UCI Machine Learning repository [here](https://archive.ics.uci.edu/ml/datasets/Repeat+Consumption+Matrices).